Machine Learning the H-theorem: Boltzmann equation

 where $m$ is the particle mass.
-In this work, we set $\mathbf{F} = 0$ since the interactions are exclusively of the hard-sphere kind, and we also do not account for spatial dependence.
-The term in the right hand side of \eqref{eq:boltzmannequation} is the collision integral for which one can find closure with the molecular chaos assumption \cite{Cercignani1988,grad1958principles}.
-For the case of hard disks, the collision integral is given by \cite{chapman1990mathematical,Cercignani1988}
+In the present work, $\mathbf F=0$, and we restrict attention to a spatially homogeneous state.
+Closure of the collision term requires the molecular-chaos assumption \cite{Cercignani1988,grad1958principles}.
+For hard disks, the collision integral may be written as \cite{chapman1990mathematical,Cercignani1988}